conestack/node/README.rst

     Fill in gaps for full INode API.
 See ``node.interfaces.INode``.

 **node.behaviors.ContentishNode**
-    """A node which can contain children.
+    A node which can contain children.
 See ``node.interfaces.IContentishNode``.
 Concrete implementations are
     ``node.behaviors.MappingNode`` and ``node.behaviors.SequenceNode``.
-    """

 **node.behaviors.Attributes**
     Provide attributes on node.
 See ``node.interfaces.IAttributes``.
 If